-When you’ve completed your foundation diploma, you should have a broad portfolio demonstrating a range of skills.
-You should have carefully explored your progression options, which should help you to make an informed decision about undergraduate study.
+When you’ve completed your foundation diploma, you will have a broad portfolio demonstrating a range of skills.
+You will carefully explored your progression options, which will help you to make an informed decision about undergraduate study.
 You should be more confident and able to work independently in a professional manner in your chosen pathway.

 Last year, 97% of our students progressed on to higher level study both at Coventry University and beyond.